alyelaswad/RV32IC-CPU/README.md

 # RV32I Single-Cycle Implementation

 ## Overview
-This project implements a single-cycle datapath for the RV32I architecture, specifically designed for an alarm clock system.
+This project implements a single-cycle datapath for the RV32I architecture, supporting all instructions.
 The implementation features instruction fetching, execution, and data memory operations, along with LED and 7-segment display outputs.

 ## Authors
 - **Aly Elaswad** (alyelaswad@aucegypt.edu)